andrew/ultimate-awesome/README.md

 - [awesome-cybersec](https://github.com/dhotrey/awesome-cybersec) - A collection of awesome platforms, blogs, documents, books, resources and cool stuff about security .
 - [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
 - [awesome-speaker](https://github.com/fsciuti/awesome-speaker) - A curated list of awesome resource for public speakers, trainers and so on!.
-- [awesome-scholarly-data-analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources. .
 - [awesome-planar-reconstruction](https://github.com/chenzhaiyu/awesome-planar-reconstruction) - A curated list on piecewise-planar reconstruction.
 - [Awesome-Efficient-AIGC](https://github.com/Efficient-ML/Awesome-Efficient-AIGC) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-react-three-fiber](https://github.com/gsimone/awesome-react-three-fiber) - 🍕 A loose collection of cool r3f links, gifs, people, stuff.